 Beyond self-introductions and voting, a typical member's involvement can be as active or passive as they wish.
 Active engagement (e.g., asking clarifying questions) in discussions is highly encouraged.
 In fact, it is fundamental to our parity governance.

-While governance is an essential function at Innis College, meetings tend to be conversational and less formal in nature.
-We aim to create a community atmosphere in which everyone feels comfortable listening and being heard.
+While governance is an essential function at Innis College, we strive for a community atmosphere - one in which all members feel comfortable listening and being heard.